zhang123cnn/myblog/about.markdown

 - Apart from the day job, I am interested in all sorts of technologies that are cool and I am particularly passionate on those I can play with!

 ## What you can expect from me
 - I work in London Hours.
-9:30am to 5:30pm is my allocated time for sprint work and meetings, and I spend all the rest for my side projects.
+9:30am to 5:30pm is my allocated time for day work and meetings, and I spend all the rest for my side projects.
 My lunch time is from 12:00 to 14:00.
 That includes a 7k run when there is no meeting scheduled at the same time.
 - I read all email messages sent by human and I am aiming to respond within one working day.
 Use instant messenger if you need me immediately.
 - I always keep my calendar up to date.
 If you need me for a meeting, please drop an invite at any empty slot.
 I acknowledge every meeting invite.
 I would tentatively accept it when I don't know my availability just yet.
 - Generally I do not get engaged in chatroom discussion very actively.
 If you have important information for me, email or p2p messenger  are preferable.
 They just work better for me.